hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/pose.rst

    Deformation type that is used by the brush.

    Rotate/Twist
-      Rotates segments around a pivot point that is calculated automatically based on the radius of the brush and the topology of the model.
+      Rotates the mesh around the pose origin.
-      When pressing :kbd:`Ctrl`, the brush applies a twist rotation to the posing segments instead of using the rotation or an IK deformation.
+      When pressing :kbd:`Ctrl`, the brush applies a twist rotation instead (and disables any IK segments that are used).
    Scale/Translate
-      Alters the proportions of the mesh, using the origin of the segment as a pivot.
+      Scale the mesh based on the pose origin.
-      While holding :kbd:`Ctrl` the brush moves the entire segment.
+      While holding :kbd:`Ctrl` the brush moves the mesh.
    Squash/Stretch
       Works similar to *Scale/Translate* however, it applies different scale values along different axes to achieve the stretching effect.
-      The pivot point for this mode is calculated by using the local space aligned to the segment.

 .. _bpy.types.Brush.pose_origin_type:

 Rotation Origins
-   Method to set the rotation origins for the segments of the brush.
+   Method to set the rotation origin for the pose origin or individual IK segments.

    Topology
-      Sets the rotation origin automatically using the topology and shape of the mesh as a guide.
+      Sets the rotation origin automatically using the topology and shape of the mesh.
    Face Sets
       Creates a pose segment per :ref:`Face Set <sculpting-editing-facesets>`, starting from the active face set.
+      This can lead to the most accurate and desirable results.
    Face Sets FK
       Simulates a :term:`Forward Kinematics` deformation using the :ref:`Face Set <sculpting-editing-facesets>` under the cursor as control.